 I’m an optimistic dude.
 I try to look for the good in life and people.
 I try not to dwell on the sad times.
 They’re a part of me, but they don’t define me.
 Life is too short to fill it with bitterness.
 When I write as a release, that’s exactly what it is.
 I’m taking those angry thoughts, painful memories and hurtful people, and I’m letting them go.
 Some words should be written and burned.

 That blue “Publish” button shouldn’t always be clicked.
-Sometimes, that “Move to Trash” button is the most relevant, most appropriate action to take.
+Sometimes, the “Move to Trash” button is the most relevant, most appropriate action to take.